 Indeed, most of the island’s inhabitants live close to the coast, leaving the interior of the island almost untouched and authentic.

-Explore Tahiti, its black sandy beaches on the east coast, its white sandy beaches on the west coast, its diving, beginner and legendary surfing spots, its mountain peaks of lush valleys or its historic sites.
+Explore Tahiti, its black sandy beaches on the east coast, its white sandy beaches on the west coast, its diving, beginner and legendary surfing spots, its mountain peaks, lush valleys or its historic sites.

 Whatever you choose, the island will reveal all its beauty and charm.

-A beautiful excursion to do: “the great crossing” which consists in 4x4s to cross the island from one side to the other via a mountain pass.
+A beautiful excursion to do: “the great crossing” which consists in crossing the island in 4x4s from one side to the other via a mountain pass.
 A guaranteed change of scenery!

 Not to be missed: dinner “aux roulottes” on the port, itinerant restaurants where you can taste the local specialities.
 Meet all the Tahitian families who go out in the evening, it’s the best way to make friends.

 Considered a sacred place by the Tahitians, Tetiaroa Atoll is a haven for birds, sea turtles and all kinds of marine life.